ElementalVista/Drummer/README.md

 Use keyboard by pressing the letters that are associated with the sound keys.
 Also background changes every 30 seconds.

-Check the DrummerKit.png to see a quicksnapshot.
+Check the DrummerKit.png to see a quick snapshot.